GreptimeTeam/docs/docs/user-guide/supported-protocols/http-api.md

 ## `/promql`

-`/promql` executes PromQL statements and returns results.
+`/promql` executes PromQL statements and returns corresponding results.
 For more information about PromQL, please refer to the [PromQL reference document](https://prometheus.io/docs/prometheus/latest/querying/basics/).

-This interface is detailed in the [Use-PromQL](../use-promql.md) document.
+You can find details of the interface in the [Use-PromQL](../use-promql.md) document.

 ## `/scripts` and `/run-script`